Take the proper steps and ask the appropriate questions when selecting your next certification

-Don’t forget a byproduct of career progression is often job satisfaction.
+Don’t forget, a byproduct of career progression is often job satisfaction.
 The two go hand in hand.
-According to the IT Skills and Salary Report, IT managers are more satisfied with their job than their staff.
-Getting certified can help you get promoted and lead to a more gratifying career.
+According to the IT Skills and Salary Report, IT managers are generally more satisfied with their job than the staff they manage.
+Getting certified can help you get promoted and lead to a more gratifying career—certified professionals are more satisfied than non-certified personnel.
 Two birds.
 One stone.

 2. Answer this question: What am I interested in?